mstange/samply/samply-symbols/README.md

 # samply-symbols

 This crate allows obtaining symbol information from binaries and compilation artifacts.

-It maps raw code addresses to symbol strings, and, if available, file name + line number information.
-The API was designed for the Firefox profiler.
+You probably want to be using the [`wholesym` crate](https://docs.rs/wholesym/) instead.
+`wholesym` has a much more ergonomic API; it is a wrapper around `samply-symbols`.

+More specifically, `samply-symbols` provides the low-level implementation of `wholesym`, while satisfying both native and WebAssembly consumers, whereas `wholesym` only cares about native consumers.

-The main entry point of this crate is the `SymbolManager` struct and its async `get_symbol_map` method.
+The main entry point of this crate is the `SymbolManager` struct and its async `load_symbol_map` method.
+With a `SymbolMap`, you can resolve raw code addresses to function name strings, and, if available, to file name + line number information and inline stacks.

 # Design constraints